 RICS Compulsory Purchase (CPO) Expert Working Group

-RICS has an Expert Working Group dedicated to the subject of compulsory purchase.
-This Group provides strategic direction and guidance to RICS on this important professional specialism.
-The Expert Working Group is composed of eleven RICS professionals who are all engaged with the subject of compulsory purchase.
-The Expert Working Group is currently working with RICS training on the development of specialist CPO training.
-Once developed, the training will feature on this page.
+RICS has an Advisory Group dedicated to the subject of compulsory purchase.
+This Group provides strategic direction and guidance to RICS on this important professional specialism and are engaged with key stakeholders on the subject.
+The Advisory Group is composed of eleven RICS professionals who are all engaged with the subject of compulsory purchase.
+Amongst other work, the Advisory Group is currently working with RICS training on the updating of specialist CPO training available via an e-learning package.
+Once updated the training will feature on this page.
+It is anticipated it will be live in early 2025.

 RICS Standards on Compulsory Purchase